Industry Insights

 - The original LIS company has replaced the lab’s current LIS model with a more modern version and will soon discontinue enhancements and support for the older LIS model.

 Very often a rigorous financial spreadsheet analysis will be required with expected financial criteria which must be met for the proposal to qualify for funding.
-A spreadsheet model for this analysis may be available from your financial office, the LIS system department, or the potential laboratory information system vendors offering the LIS software upgrade.
+A spreadsheet model for this analysis may be available from your financial office, the LIS system department, or the potential laboratory information system companies offering you the LIS software upgrade.

 A transaction could be defined as requisition processing from accessioning through reporting.
 The number of tests processed could also be factored into the transaction volume cost formula.